TaylorInsights/SQL-Queries/README.md

 ```

 ## Question 3: List all staff member names (no duplicates) who had a discount greater than 5% (0.05)
 ### I used DISTINCT to ensure that only unique combinations of the 'staffs' table are returned.
 Using a LEFT JOIN to combine the 'staffs' table with the 'orders' table.
-WHERE the discount is greater the 0.05 (5%).
+WHERE the discount is greater than 0.05 (5%).
 ```sql
 SELECT DISTINCT s.staff_id
 , s.first_name